qase-tms/qase-javascript/qase-cypress/README.md

   `DEMOTR` is project code here)
 - `runId` - Run ID from Qase TMS (also can be got from run URL)
 - `logging` [true/false] - Enabled debug logging from reporter or not
+- `delay` (seconds) - Delay to publish pending results
+- `environmentId` - To execute with the sending of the envinroment information
+- `basePath` - URL Qase.io

 Example `cypress.json` config: